By Michele Williams

 Know your tax burden

 When you go into business and make money, you are going to pay taxes.
 Make peace with that.
 Don’t try to build a business that pays no taxes.
 Businesses that do this have huge cash-flow issues and usually are not paying the owner well at all.
 If you know the tax implications of your business and save for them appropriately (ask me about the Profit First Method), then you won’t mind making more and paying more.
-What you don’t want to do is ignore taxes and either not pay them or not fit them into your perfect pricing equation.
+What you don’t want to do is to ignore taxes, or not pay them or not fit them into your perfect pricing equation.
+If your business happens to fall into tax liabilities, look for tax resolution services offer in compromise that can help you settle for less than half the amount owed.
+Always be diligent when it comes to paying and keeping up with your taxes.

 Know how much profit the company needs